 With apologies for all the inverted commas, are you confident that ‘self-employed’ staff are not actually ‘workers’ or even ‘employees’?
 It’s important to ensure that you have accurately assessed the status of everyone engaged by the business as getting this wrong could prove costly.

 Are your staff handbooks up to date?
-In particular, did you pay attention to the changes in employment law that took place in 2018, such as the implementation of the General Data Protection Regulation (GDPR), or the Parental Bereavement (Leave and Pay) Act 2018, and have you revised your policies to reflect those changes?
+In particular, did you pay attention to the changes in employment law that have taken place in the last 12 months?

 5. HR Admin